jpalardy/jpalardy.github.io/_posts/2018-06-25-surviving-unfamiliar-javascript-projects-dependencies.markdown

 ![depcheck]({{site.url}}/assets/surviving-unfamiliar/depcheck.png)

-It's not perfect but it's better than the alternative (hoping everything is ok?).
+It's not perfect, but it's better than the alternative (hoping everything is ok?).
 There are ways to configure it to ignore false positives too.
 Check the [README](https://github.com/depcheck/depcheck) for more details.